fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 #endif
 {% endhighlight %}

-At this point you should run the project to make sure we got all of our settings correct and all of our files in the right place.
+At this point you should run the project to make sure you got all of our settings correct and all of our files in the right place.
+Note the path used if the program is not in debug.
+It will be the file "python36.zip" you must copy that file from "C:\python-3.6.0-embed-amd64\python36.zip" to the same directory that your executable is.
+You must also ship the file "python36.zip" with your program and the python36.dll in order for it to work on someone else's machine.

 Everything should look like this project at this point.